Leon8893/Eulerian-Path-and-Cycle-Finder/README.md

 ## Compilation and usage

-You can compile the project using the provided Makefile.
-Simply run: `make` To clean the build files, run: `make clean`
+- You can compile the project using the provided Makefile: `make`
+- To clean the build files: `make clean`
-Run the compiled program: `make run`
+- Run the compiled program: `make run`

 ## Input file format
 First line: Number of graphs.